xavierolivenza/CastleZork/README.md

 Now you can take the explosive, go to throne room, use it, get treasure, go to tower 1 and flee to finish the game.

+Special feature, to get the treasure you must blow up the wall, use the explosive and a countdown will apear.

 ## Credits

 Xavier Olivenza Busquets, first year student in the degree in video game design and development of CITM Terrassa, Catalonia, Spain.